Kerstin Avemo

 Kerstin Avemo (born October 27, 1973) is a Swedish opera singer with an active international career as a coloratura soprano.

 Early life and education

 Born in Stockholm, the young Avemo attended Adolf Fredrik's Music School (Swedish: Adolf Fredriks Musikklasser), a school in Stockholm known for its song and choral curriculum.
 After deciding to pursue a professional singer's career she studied at the University College of Opera in Stockholm.

 Avemo debuted with classic tragic roles at Folkoperan in Stockholm as Violetta in La traviata, the title role in Lucia di Lammermoor and Gilda in Rigoletto, as well as in Stjärndamm (Stardust) with music by Kerstin Nerbe and commissioned by the Folkoperan.
-Her interpretation of the title role in Alban Berg's Lulu at the Royal Opera Stockholm attracted much attention.
+Her interpretation of the title role in Alban Berg's Lulu at the Royal Swedish Opera attracted much attention.

 Career

 Since 2003 Avemo has worked at opera houses in Brussels, Düsseldorf, Frankfurt, Zurich, Paris (Châtelet), Lille, Copenhagen, Moscow, Madrid, Geneva and Strasbourg, as well as the Wiener Festwochen and the Aix-en-Provence Festival.